tunnicliffe/reactivegame/README.md

 ### To do now

+1. Find an import for Normal dist sampling (if possible)
 1. Import things like Mixer qualified?
 Try to reduce/avoid whole module imports (except for Yampa)
 1. Change type of *displayFunction* to remove tuple
 1. Type synonyms everywhere to improve readability